Xi attends welcome ceremony hosted by Peruvian President Boluarte

 Related Stories

-- Xi, Peruvian president Boluarte attend opening ceremony of Chancay Port via video
+- Xi receives warm welcome upon his arrival in Lima for state visit to Peru, APEC meeting

-- Xi arrives in Lima for state visit to Peru, APEC meeting
+- Exporting to China makes more money, says vendor at a market in Lima, amid growing agricultural trade

 Copyright © 2024 People's Daily Online.
 All Rights Reserved.